Man who killed 6 in Christmas parade gets life, no release

 Dorow spent most of Tuesday listening to dozens of victims demand Brooks get the maximum possible sentence.
 One by one they described frantically searching for their children in the immediate aftermath, the pain their children have endured as they still struggle to recover from their injuries and the emptiness they feel as they cope with the loss of their dead loved ones.

-“All I ask is you rot, and you rot slow,” said Chris Owen, son of Leanna Owen, one of the Dancing Grannies who was killed.

-District Attorney Susan Opper asked Dorow on Tuesday to make the sentences consecutive so they stack up “just as he stacked victims up as he drove down the road,” with no chance of release on extended supervision, Wisconsin’s version of parole.
+District Attorney Susan Opper asked Dorow on Tuesday to make the sentences consecutive so they stack up “just as he stacked victims up as he drove down the road,” with no chance of release on extended supervision.

 Brooks chose to represent himself during his monthlong trial, which was punctuated by his erratic outbursts.
 He refused to answer to his own name, frequently interrupted Dorow and often refused to stop talking.
-Multiple times the judge had bailiffs move Brooks to another courtroom where he could participate via video but she could mute his microphone when he became disruptive.
+Multiple times the judge had bailiffs move Brooks to another courtroom where he could participate via video but she could mute his microphone when he became disruptive, just as she did Wednesday.

-Dorow had little choice but to allow Brooks to represent himself, noting that several psychologists found him competent.

-Brooks apologized to Dorow for his antics on Wednesday, saying he was frustrated during the trial and she shouldn’t take it personally.